 DNA is introduced into microorganism by means of reversible electroporation.
 Microorganism survives the process and expresses inserted gene.
 This technique can be used for producing a variety of biomolecules in large amounts (i.e. antigens, toxins, hormones and enzymes), adapting microorganism to diverse conditions and for basic research.

 EXTRACTION OF MOLECULES

-In most frequent methods used for extracting substances from microorganisms their membrane is severely damaged and release of unwanted substances (i.e. host DNA or endotoxins from bacterial envelope) is unavoidable (Figure 2).
+In most frequent methods used for extracting substances from microorganisms, their membrane is severely damaged, and release of unwanted substances (i.e. host DNA or endotoxins from bacterial envelope) is unavoidable (Figure 2).
 While extraction by means of electroporation selectively releases biomolecules without the formation of debris and extraction of unwanted substances contaminating the extract.

 Figure 2: Treatment of bacteria.
 Scanning electron images of Escherichia coli bacteria: (left panel) not treated; (middle panel) subjected to electroporation; and (right panel) mechanically disintegrated.
-Scale bars represents 200 nm (from Haberl Meglič and Kotnik, Handbook on electroporation, Springer International Publishing Switzerland, 2016).
+Scale bars represent 200 nm (from Haberl Meglič and Kotnik, Handbook on electroporation, Springer International Publishing Switzerland, 2016).

 If a cell is exposed to a sufficiently high electric field, its membrane becomes permanently permeable, resulting in cell death.
 This method is used to remove pathogenic microorganisms from various water sources, hospital wastewaters and liquid food, without destroying vitamins or affecting the food’s flavour, colour or texture.